 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
-Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of, and seek marketing approval for MRx0518, MRx-4DP0004, MRx0029, Blautix and Thetanix and our other programs.
+Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of, and seek marketing approval for MRx0518, MRx-4DP0004, MRx0029 and our other programs.
 Even if one or more of the therapeutic candidates that we develop is approved for commercial sale, we anticipate incurring significant costs associated with sales, marketing, manufacturing and distribution activities.
 Our expenses could increase beyond expectations if we are required by the MHRA, FDA, the EMA or other regulatory agencies to perform clinical trials or preclinical studies in addition to those that we currently anticipate.
 Other unanticipated costs may also arise.
 Because the design and outcome of our planned and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any product candidate we develop.
-While we have met with the MHRA, FDA and EMA to discuss the clinical development of our candidates, we have not discussed commercialization of any of programs, and we are not permitted to market or promote MRx0518, MRx-4DP0004, MRx0029, Blautix and Thetanix, or any other product candidate, before we receive marketing approval from the MHRA, FDA or EMA.
+While we have met with the MHRA, FDA and EMA to discuss the clinical development of our candidates, we have not discussed commercialization of any of programs, and we are not permitted to market or promote MRx0518, MRx-4DP0004, Blautix and Thetanix, or any other product candidate, before we receive marketing approval from the MHRA, FDA or EMA.
 Accordingly, we will need to obtain substantial additional funding in order to continue our operations.

 As of December 31, 2020, we had \$12.0 million in cash and cash equivalents.
-We expected our current cash and cash equivalents, including the sales of ordinary shares in March and April 2021 pursuant to the PIPE Investments, and after giving effect to the Merger, a €1 million (\$1.1 million) overdraft facility and a \$12.5 million loan from Oxford Finance, will be sufficient to fund our current operating plan through the fourth quarter of 2022.
-Our estimate as to how long we expect the net proceeds of the merger with Longevity and from the PIPE Investments, together with our existing cash and cash equivalents, to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+We expected our current cash and cash equivalents, including the sales of ordinary shares in March 2021, and after giving effect to the Merger and a €1 million (\$1.1 million) overdraft facility, will be sufficient to fund our current operating plan through the second quarter of 2022.
+Our estimate as to how long we expect the net proceeds of the merger with Longevity and from the sales of ordinary shares in March 2021, together with our existing cash and cash equivalents, to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.